codeclimate/codeclimate-rubocop/config/contents/layout/closing_parenthesis_indentation.md

-This cop checks the indentation of hanging closing parentheses in method calls, method definitions, and grouped expressions.
+Checks the indentation of hanging closing parentheses in method calls, method definitions, and grouped expressions.
 A hanging closing parenthesis means `)` preceded by a line break.